ErickFGalvez/Gastly-Canvas/README.md

 Este projeto tem como objetivo desenhar o Pokémon Gastly utilizando as funcionalidades do canvas do JavaScript.

 Funcionalidades

-Desenho da Fumaça do Gastly
+Desenho da Fumaça do Gastly:
 A função a seguir desenha a fumaça do Gastly utilizando círculos.
 A cor escolhida é '#483D8B', um roxo escuro semelhante à cor do Pokémon.